PMCF Reports

 Fig 1: The continuous clinical evidence collection process in Post-Market Clinical Follow-up (PMCF)

 The EU Commission produces a range of MedDev guidance documents intended to help medical device manufacturers meet regulatory requirements.
 One of these documents - MedDev 2.12/2 rev 2 - focuses on PMCF activities and gives some detail about requirements for PMCF Reports.
-Unfortunately, MedDev 2.12/2 rev 2 has not yet been updated to reflect changes introduced by the MDR (as of June 2020) and still references Essential Requirements and other elements that no longer apply under the new legislation.
+MedDev 2.12/2 rev 2 has not been updated to reflect changes introduced by the MDR and still references Essential Requirements and other elements that were applicable to the MDD.

 PMCF objectives should focus on areas such as: